 - Brainstorm the list of realistic topics.
 Write down the list as the students call out topics.
-Leave the list on the overhead as students begin to fill out their own forms. - Use the overhead to complete an example together. - Be available to assist students while they are working, but try to leave the process to them as much as possible.
+Leave the list on the whiteboard as students begin to fill out their own forms. - Complete an example together with the whole class. - Be available to assist students while they are working, but try to leave the process to them as much as possible.

-Keep the Four Step worksheets your students completed in their working files.
+• Keep the Four Step worksheets your students completed in their working files.

-Four Question Strategy for Inquiry Question Development:
+Four Question Strategy for Inquiry Question Development